chloebtn/SQL_Portfolio_Management_System/README.md

 [3_concentration_risk.sql](3_concentration_risk.sql) identifies stocks exceeding 10% of portfolio value to highlight diversification issues.
 Two tables were joined together, portfolio and company (to get each stock_id's name), and a join had to be performed on a new table created out of joining the same two original tables to divide by the total values of each portfolio.
 Note: I could have used a view created earlier or a CTE, but the goal here was to demonstrate different querying techniques.

 [4_transaction_cost_impact.sql](4_transaction_cost_impact.sql) quatifies how trading commissions impact overall returns with simple quering techniques.

+[5_moving_average.sql](5_moving_average.sql) generates trading signals based on 10-day/30-day moving average crossovers using a CTE to calculate the moving averages, and then used it in a CASE statement to generate 'BUY', 'SELL' and 'HOLD' orders.

+[6_gains.sql](6_gains.sql) uses a CTE, the transaction types and a CASE statement to calculate separetly the quantity bought and sold, as well as the total costs from buying and proceeds from sells, which are then used in the final analysis.

+Sample of the results can be found in the [SampleResults](SampleResults) directory.